Ideas become valuable only after you validate them

 When we asked our aforementioned client how he perceived the wireframing step of the process, he told us that

 Step 3: UI Design & Prototyping

 Once we have agreed on how the wireframe should look like, in terms of design and user flow, our UI designers will start working for the final touch-up.
 Or, in other words, here’s where your brilliant idea comes to life – the screen applications.

 The first step of this process is to create a visual styling proposal, which will be agreed upon with the client.
-This contains the color palette, proposed fonts, style of design and visual logic of the interface.
+This contains the colour palette, proposed fonts, style of design and visual logic of the interface.
 And then, we jump right in the creation of it.

 When the designs are officially done, we add them together to make a prototype.
 This will be used to validate your idea, by sharing it with your team or for market research or to increase your chances for investment raising.

 Still not convinced why prototypes are more than useful?